ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 If the DHCP services are enabled on the edge, you can test for Internet connectivity by logging in to one of the VMs that are attached to the network for which the firewall and DNAT rules are defined.

 The steps differ depending on the VM operating system and network configuration:
 * For a Windows VM, renew the DHCP lease.
-Open a command prompt and issue the `ipconfig /renew` command.
+Open a command line and issue the `ipconfig /renew` command.
 * For a Linux VM, type `systemctl restart NetworkManager.service`.
 Depending on the type and version of Linux, this command might vary.
 From the command line, ping ``8.8.8.8`` or ``9.9.9.9``.
 If everything is configured correctly, you receive a reply.
 If the name resolution is required and no DNS server was defined yet, you can configure either ``9.9.9.9`` or ``8.8.8.8`` on the VM, edit the DHCP pool and define it there.

 ##### Destination NAT definition and port forwarding